zacharyianmiller/AudioProfiler/README.md

 and is necessary to passed by reference in your **ScopedTimer** constructor.

 ## Future Additions
-* Multiple algorithm support
 * Separate profiling window rather than using the JUCE project's **Editor** window
+* Have scoped timers from multiple effect classes populate in the same window